Particular/docs.particular.net/architecture/recoverability.md

 {{Note:
 The Particular Platform simplifies the handling of persistent errors:

-- NServiceBus automatically forwards messages exceeding the configured number of automated retries to the error queue
+- NServiceBus automatically forwards messages exceeding the configured number of automated retries to the error queue.
-- Email notifications for dead-letter messages
+- ServiceControl can send email notifications for dead-lettered messages.
-- Messages moved to the error queue are enhanced with additional metadata to help with root cause detection
+- Messages moved to the error queue are enhanced with additional metadata to help with root cause detection.
-- Both ServiceInsight and ServicePulse offer monitoring and inspection of failed messages and advanced retry functionality }}
+- Both ServiceInsight and ServicePulse offer monitoring and inspection of failed messages and advanced retry functionality.
+}}

 ## Best practices

 - Don't catch exceptions in business logic invoked by messages.
-With message-level recoverability mechanisms in place, exceptions thrown from business logic cause messages to be retried without additional error handling code (e.g. `try/catch` blocks, or [Polly](https://github.com/App-vNext/Polly)).
+With message-level recoverability mechanisms in place, exceptions thrown from business logic cause messages to be retried without additional error handling code, such as `try/catch` blocks or [Polly](https://github.com/App-vNext/Polly).
 - Configure and customize recoverability policies using the [dedicated NServiceBus configuration options](/nservicebus/recoverability/) to avoid leaking infrastructure-related issues into business logic.
 - Review [consistency strategies](/architecture/consistency.md) for guidance on dealing with consistency while re-running business logic during retries.
 - Don't build custom retry mechanisms.
 Building custom recoverability logic is risky and error-prone.
-The NServiceBus retry mechanisms are battle-proven and thoroughly tested.
+The NServiceBus retry mechanisms are proven and thoroughly tested.